Skip to content

 Running the reading challenge in school

-- A fun quiz to test student knowledge
+• A fun quiz and answers to test student knowledge

-- A welcome video from our funders (and competition judges!) introducing the challenge directly to your class and suggesting ideas on what to include in the designs
+• A welcome video (found below on this page) from our funders and competition judges introduces the challenge directly to your class and suggests ideas for what to include in the designs.

 Read.
 Imagine.
 Grow!

-Sign up below to be kept informed about the full launch in January 2026.
+Sign up below to be kept informed about new resources.

 Entering the competition